-Where is the camp held?
+Where is the NYSCamp Held?

 What happens on a typical day at the National Youth Science Camp?

 A typical day begins with a morning lecture from a guest scientist.
-After this, some groups of students leave to go on outdoor trips while the rest break up into small groups for their hands-on, small group science seminars facilitated by guest scientists or NYSC staff members.
+After this, some groups of students leave to go on outdoor trips while the rest break up into small groups for their hands-on, small group science seminars facilitated by guest scientists or NYSCamp staff members.
 The afternoon is reserved for activities such as seminars, athletic and recreational activities, art, and music.
 While seminar topics can be scientific, they often depart from science and encompass the personal interests of delegates, staff, and guests.
 All activities challenge delegates to approach problems with creativity or to try something new.
 Activities range from fishing to philosophy, ballroom dancing to biological technologies.
 The atmosphere is purposefully informal.
 An evening science lecture follows dinner.

 What is the National Youth Science Camp outdoor adventure program like?

-To reinforce and encourage well-rounded development, the NYSC’s scientific program is supplemented by an outdoor adventure program.
+To reinforce and encourage well-rounded development, the NYSCamp’s scientific program is supplemented by an outdoor adventure program.
 Three times during camp, delegates go on overnight outdoor trips which may include backpacking, rock climbing, caving, kayaking, mountain biking, or science field experiences.
 Many of these activities are also offered on “day trips”, making it possible for most delegates to try several different offerings.
 Participation is voluntary.